sethhoward-google/sethhoward1988.github.io/_posts/2012-08-09-animating-from-position-fixed-to-absolute-with-jquery.md

 title:  "Animating from Position Fixed to Absolute with jQuery"
 date:   2012-08-09 13:39:31
 categories:
+snippet: This was another challenge faced when creating my website.
+If you go there, you will notice that the navigation column is normally fixed (most noticeable when on the portfolio page), but then on the design page I wanted to use the entire width of the page, but didn’t want my navigation to float on top of the content.
+So, I had to figure out how to animate it from fixed to absolute smoothly and back again.
+The following example demonstrates how we can move the element from an absolute position to a fixed position...
 ---

 Animating from Position Fixed to Absolute with jQuery